 If there's anyone who knows how to throw a good party with mountains of food, it's the team at Easy Food magazine!
 They also know all about the home TLC required afterwards!
 We've spoken to them for some quick & easy kitchen cleaning hacks for you to try next time the family has been over for a party, so you can take the hectic out of your home.

-Housekeeping top tip: A simple guide on how to tackle that dreaded red wine spill in your home:
+4. How to tackle that dreaded red wine spill in your home

 - Dab the stain with paper towels to absorb as much of the wine as possible.